L-E-G/instruction-set-architecture/DESIGN.md

 # What We Learned

+## Noah

+When designing the simulator's systems and how they would interact with each other I learned the value of defining clear system boundaries.
+This made it easy for me to complete small defined tasks when I had the time and design / implement the ISA specification, memory, caches, pipeline, control unit, and GUI.
+While making it easier for my partner to implement the instructions and assembler to meet a specification.
+Which when compliant with the specification easily integrated with the other systems.

+The process of designing and implementing the simulator helped me understand the nuances of the different system and how small design decisions can have a large impact on the overall outcome.
+For example how the decision to fetch multiple words into the cache from DRAM is required in order to achieve spacial locality, which can play a large role in performance.

+Implementing the simulator gave me a chance to improve some areas of my programming toolbox.
+I was able to learn a new programming language, Rust, try out a new technology, Web Assembly, as well as learn how to create user interfaces with React Js.

 ## Rob

 I learned a tremendous amount after completing this project, and I feel like I now have a solid understanding of how programs gets ran on a processor.
 We get taught most of this material from CS 335, like pipelines, memory, and assemblers, but after completing this project I now feel that I have solidified that knowledge.